Tehshortbus/MVP/README.txt

 Vouches will decay over time, the only negative comment that is considerably serious and never fully decays is the "Ninja Looter" negative comment.
 Reputation decays 1% per day (floor 0%), except Ninja Looter which floors at 10% permanently.

+As a secondary note, because I view the "Ninja Looter" tag as an incredibly serious tag, I made the addon require the validation of one of two different scenarios to occur for this label to be attached to a player, so if you see them with it, it was earned.

 ------------------------------------------------------------
 REPUTATION TIERS